 Brene Brown is a hilarious researcher/story teller with a powerful message.
 Very helpful as support for modern life, I believe.
 Page down this link for her 2 TED talks – one on the Power of Vulnerability and the other Listening to Shame.
 I recommend the one on vulnerability first, as the shame one refers back to that one.

-This is Part 1 of a 2 part class by Tara Brach about evolving past contempt, judgement and blame.
+This is Part 1 of a 2 part class by Tara Brach about moving past contempt, judgement and blame.
 Part 1 is about self forgiveness, why it’s not your fault, & where blame & judgements come from.
 It’s amusing, includes stories & poems and I found it profound.
 Towards the end she leads us through what for me was a wonderful exercise on self compassion for whatever we don’t like about ourselves.
 I’d love everyone to experience this.